-Snapchat shows the power of their ads with this easy-to-digest deck.
-It includes powerful data, bright colors, and excellent testimonials.
+Snapchat shows the power of its ads with this easy-to-digest deck.
+It includes powerful graphs and metrics, bright colors, and excellent testimonials.

 Industry Focus: B2B

-This is a deck that gets the prospect to say, "Wow, that's me!"
-By telling a story the prospect can relate to, this deck does an excellent job of getting on the same side and showing what's possible if the prospect uses their product.
+This deck gets the prospect to say, "Wow, that's me!"
+By telling a story the prospect can relate to, this deck does an excellent job of getting on the same side as the prospect and showing them what's possible if they use the ProdPad product.

 Industry Focus: B2B

 Instead of using hard data to prove the value of their product, Immediately takes that data and turns it into the thoughts of their audience (sales reps).
-This adds a bit of humor to their very relatable deck, and shows what real-world impact their product has on the daily workload of a customer.
+This adds a bit of humor to their very relatable deck, and shows the real-world impact their product can have for any rep that uses Google, Outlook, and/or Salesforce.